Solar energy guide

 Solar energy can be a confusing subject, so we’ve put together the following Solar Energy Guide to help you chose the right solution.

-Then, if you're thinking of investing in solar photovoltaics (or PV for short) to generate your own electricity you should read up on the different types of solar PV and before you go looking for the cheapest possible quote, read our article: The cheapest solar installation is not the best to understand what you should be looking for.
+If you’re thinking of investing in solar photovoltaics (or PV for short) to generate your own electricity you should read up on the different types of solar PV.

-With so many Solar Installers springing up on the MCS register every day it's hard to know who to trust.
-Use our map to find your local solar installer and when phoning for quotes make sure to ask:
+With so many solar Installers springing up on the MCS register every day it’s hard to know who to trust but it’s still the best place to find your local solar installer and when phoning for quotes make sure to ask:

 - How long they have been established, when they joined MCS (the Microgeneration Certification Scheme – the body which allows them to install systems which qualify for the Feed-in Tariff), and how many installations they have performed

 - The length of the “Workmanship warranty” they offer, because your PV panel “power warranty” will not be worth anything if the panels fall off the roof!

 - Check that the energy generation figures they are quoting you are based on SAP (Standard Assessment Procedure)